 Pigeon toe is generally painless, unless it’s severe.

-Out-toeing is where one or both feet turn out while children are walking.
-Out-toeing can develop as children grow, and it often appears by about five years of age.
+Out-toeing is when one or both feet turn out while children are walking.
+Out-toeing can develop as children grow, and it often appears by about 5 years of age.
 Sometimes it happens suddenly in late childhood or adolescence.

 Out-toeing can be caused by foot problems like flat feet or problems with the alignment of the shin or thigh bone.
 Sudden out-toeing in late childhood or adolescence might be caused by a hip joint problem.

 Sometimes children start walking on their toes as soon as they start to walk.
 Toe walking is common in children up to 2-3 years of age.
 It usually improves by itself with time.